-How do you imagine your mosaic will look?
+How do you imagine your mosaic to look?
 Which option is in keeping with your style and your existing decor?
-We offer a selection of different colour tones, patterns, glass thicknesses and formats.
-We would be happy to advise you should you have questions regarding our selection.
+We offer a selection of different colours, patterns, glass thicknesses and formats.
+We would be happy to advise you if you have any question regarding our selection.

-Which metallic colours would you like as gold mosaic or gold tiles?
+Which colours would you like as gold mosaic or gold tiles?

-- Glass mosaic with Rose Noble double gold, 23.75 carat
+- Glass mosaic with Rosenobel Double Gold, 23.75 carats

-- Glass mosaic with white gold, 6 carat
+- Glass mosaic with White Gold “extra”, 6 carats

 - Glass mosaic with palladium